Badger-Finance/chadger-registry/README.md

 The PriceCalculator uses a combination of oracle & onchain dex pricing to calculate the usd price for a token.

-For any token, the PriceCalculator owner first needs to call the addFeeds() method to add a PriceFeed struct for a token address.
-The PriceFeed struct needs to contain either of "oracleAddress" or "onChainFetcher" or both.
-If both the provided then the contract will select the best price from both or else just use the one that is provided.
+The contract owner can call the addFeeds() method to add a oracle address for a token.
+If both the provided then the contract will select the best price from both.
+If not provided, then the contract will just use the onChainPriceFetcher.

 <strong>oracleAddress</strong>: This needs to be an implementation of either the "MarketOracle.sol" or the "OffChainPriceOracle.sol" contracts.